top of page

 Ohio-Specific Insurance Requirements for Restaurant Businesses

-Operating without workers’ comp can result in fines, audits, and stop-work orders.
+Failure to carry workers’ comp can result in fines, stop-work orders, and personal liability.

 Minimum Coverage Expectations

-While not mandated statewide, most Ohio restaurants are expected to carry:
+While not all coverages are legally required, most Ohio restaurants are expected to carry:

 • Liquor liability if alcohol is served